GNOME/recipes/README.md

 Building
 --------

-Dependencies (at least): meson gtk+-3 gnome-autoar-0 gspell-1 libcanberra
+Dependencies (at least): meson gtk+-3 gnome-autoar-0 gspell-1 libcanberra itstool

 After the 1.0 release, Recipes has switched to exclusively use meson as build system.